 The CGC especially states that it will only accept business parties who are “of the highest moral and professional standards”, “of a sound and stable financial background” and “have, where relevant, sufficient business acumen”.

 As online casinos are currently illegal in Cyprus, the only option for would-be licenced operators is to approach the NBA and apply for online sports betting licence.
-This is a stringent process which covers the financial, personal and business backgrounds of all investors and participants in the licencing agreement.
+This is a stringent process that covers the financial, personal and business backgrounds of all investors and participants in the licencing agreement.

 The application for a Bookmakers licence also requires a minimum bank guarantee of €500,000 (or 10% of projected revenues, whichever is greater) to be furnished by the applicant and to be valid for 6 months post the termination date of the licence being requested to ensure players and the Republic receive their rightful dues.